 - Practical GUIDED MATH Strategies to Differentiate Your Math Instruction

-Strengthen your K-3 math instruction using proven, guided math strategies … Discover powerful strategies for implementing small, guided math instructional groups and math centers that will build and reinforce your students' math skills whether you are working in-person or online
+Strengthen your K-3 math instruction using proven, guided math strategies … Discover powerful strategies for implementing small, guided math instructional groups and math centers that will build and reinforce your students’ math skills

 - Explore the Power of Small Group Guided Math Instruction